ZHCSOFT/loliCrawler/README.md

 loliCrawler
 ====

-v1.2 single thread version
+v2.0 single thread version
 -------
-We are preparing 2.0 version with multi-thread technology for boosting the crawler process
+We are continue develop new version with multi-thread technology for boosting the crawler process

 Libraries
 -------